 The conversation that unfolded on Facebook Saturday night is part of a larger symptom of vitriolic social media posts and events surrounding school boards, thanks to the left’s urgency in indoctrination into such concepts as universal (rather than choice) masking, social distancing, critical race theory, social emotional learning, and mandated vaccinations.

-A teacher in Southern California was recently removed from the classroom after she asked the class to pledge allegiance to the LGBTQ flag.
+A teacher in Southern California was after she asked the class to pledge allegiance to the LGBTQ flag.
 Pro-maskers and those who tout forced vaccinations are increasingly hostile towards those who advocate for medical freedom, and those tensions are coming to blows within the walls of American school board meetings, held most weeknights across the US and accessible to the public.

 Not only are school board meetings open and accessible- they’re often seen as the battleground for good versus evil- the common mom and her common child versus the giant, woke unions…flushed with deep, dark blue money and ready to indoctrinate the average mom’s child into believing he should be forced to receive a vaccination he doesn’t believe in, or forced to believe he’s racist because he was born with white skin.

 Voters who are leery of giving more of their hard-earned tax dollars to Weld Re-4 schools, or any other district, should be just that.
-Weld Re-4 Schools have twenty-eight modulars in use for the 2021-2022 school year and are currently at 111% enrollment, according to an August 5th board meeting.
+Weld Re-4 Schools have twenty-eight modulars in use for the 2021-2022 school year and are currently at 111% enrollment, .
 Clearly, the need is there.
 But $179 million dollars is a big ask, and it should be treated as such…with dignity and respect for the taxpayers…including Colombian ones and…gasp- those who don’t want unions to make decisions about their kids’ health!